 Actuaries using complex models, such as catastrophe models, should determine the appropriateness of the model for the intended application.
-ASOP 38, Section 3.4, indicates that the actuary "should evaluate whether the model is appropriate for the particular actuarial analysis, and consider limitations of the model, modifications to the model, and the assumptions needed in order to apply the model output".
+ASOP 38, Section 3.4, indicates that the actuary "should evaluate whether the catastrophe model is appropriate for the intended purpose."